Authentic Thai cookery course

 Each lesson is themed and takes about 90 minutes, and generally you should choose two of the dishes to make.
 (Although some people choose to make all the curries or all the Party Specials over two lessons instead of one—again, you're the boss.)

 There's a discount for booking the whole course.
-Contact me for more information.
+Contact me for the full Thai cookery course prices.

 Introduction to Thai cooking